A public administrator holding a laptop and meeting with staff members sitting in a circle.

 Step 3: Earn a Master’s Degree

-According to Payscale, individuals with MPAs have a median annual salary of about $77,000 as of April 2024.
+According to Payscale, the median annual salary for individuals with MPAs was around $84,000 as of February 2026.
 Individual salaries vary based on the person’s job title and experience.

 Public Administrator Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects strong job growth for many public administrator positions.
+The BLS projects strong job growth for many public administration career occupations.

 These growth rates are faster than the 3% average rate projected for all occupations over the same time period.
 This indicates that public administrators in many different roles may be in high demand over the next decade.